Go Wild for 200 Years of ZSL

 Themed Tours

-You can also join a 200th Anniversary Tour (there’s a new theme every month), where guides will share insights into the zoo’s animals, people and architecture.
-This month’s Women and Wildlife Tour (1 & 21 Mar) introduces visitors to female trailblazers including Evelyn Cheeseman, who became the Insect House curator in 1920.
+animals, people and architecture.
+This month’s tour, Women and Wildlife (1 & 21 Mar), meets trailblazers such as Evelyn Cheeseman, who became the Insect House’s curator in 1920.
 Joan Proctor, meanwhile, helped to design the original Reptile House – Harry Potter fans will recognise it from The Philosopher’s Stone, where our hero discovered his ability to talk to snakes.
-Female animals are under the spotlight too – bet you didn’t know that female ring-tailed lemurs are bosses in their households?
+Female animals are under the spotlight too – bet you didn’t know that ring-tailed lemurs of the fairer sex are bosses in their ‘households’?

 Family Experiences